WolfgangAxel/Openbox-Pipemenus/SteamPipe/ReadMe.md

 # SteamPipe
 A pipe menu to handle directly launching a Steam game or just opening Steam.
 Optional `SteamFriendsPipe` will also check which friends are online and allow you to log in and open the message window.
+Both require Python3

 ## Requirements
 * Steam